 Today, the Brooklyn-based company continues to grow as it partners with independent stores and grocery chains.
 They'll continue to roll out new Pipcorn flavors and, ultimately, Jeff says, new products other than popcorn under the Pipsnacks umbrella.

-Most recently, Pipcorn partnered with Chase to use the heat of the sun to pop their popcorn in Death Valley.
+Most recently, Pipcorn used the heat of the sun to pop their popcorn in Death Valley.
 This innovation aligns with one of the company's core foundations to continue to bring innovative, new products to market.

 In the process of getting their company going, the Pipcorn owners have learned some important lessons, which they share with other businesses:

 - Do every job yourself, at least for a short time: Working from supply chain through manufacturing and delivery provides insights not possible when part of the process is outsourced.

 - Embrace the hardships you face and find creative solutions: Due to cost, Pipsnacks used old-fashioned paper bags, but they became an important part of their brand identity.